+A teenager from Brooklyn has a ticket out of the projects and 72 hours to decide if he wants to leave the only life he’s ever known.
 72 Hours a Brooklyn Love Story? is a feature film about love and coming-of-age that I wrote and directed.
-The project was developed with Reel Works, an organization that mentors youth filmmakers in Brooklyn, and was inspired by a short documentary film by one of the students there.
-Shooting took place in neighborhoods as far […]
+The project was developed with Reel Works, an organization […]

-How to Steal is the feature I’ve been working on for the past couple years.
+How to Steal is a project I’ve been working on for the past couple years.
 It’s taken many forms including the above teaser but the core of the story of this: two guys who are best friends find themselves at odds when they must decide whether to break their one rule as criminals: never rob […]

 A coming of age comedy about Del, a student on the eve of his graduation from Princeton University.
 At a crossroads in his life, he must decide between a career and his college love, Laura.
 A lighthearted take on the hook-up culture of campus life and the decisions that follow having beer bottles taped to […]